Habeuk/opendata_fr/src/docs/index.md

 ### Layout

-Un layout ( mise en page ) est une disposition graphiques des elements tels que titre, description, images, icones...
-Du point de vue Drupal un layout peut etre un element assez simple tels qu'un bouton ou une structure assez compliqué tels qu'une Section , un diaporama (slider)...
+A layout is a graphical arrangement of elements such as title, description, images, icons...
+From Drupal's point of view, a layout can be a simple element such as a button, or a complex structure such as a Section, a slideshow (slider)...